netodeolino/reservation/README.md

   --url http://localhost:8080/reservations/1
 ```

+> You can use also the OpenAPI UI: http://localhost:8080/swagger-ui/index.html

 ## Important info
 1. The database is generated already with two books and two users to make it easy to start to use :)
-2. Unit tests were implemented for the services, along with integration tests for the database.
+2. Unit tests were implemented for the services, along with integration tests for the database using an in-memory database.
 However, due to time constraints, only unit tests were added for cache and queue communications.
 Ideally, integration tests should also be included for these components using technologies like [Testcontainers](https://testcontainers.com).
-3. I decided not to use Lombok in the project by my own choice, but it's quite common to use this type of library nowadays.
+3. I decided not to use [Lombok](https://projectlombok.org) in the project by my own choice, but it's quite common to use this type of library nowadays.
 4. There are many other features that could have been added to this project, such as [Flyway](https://www.red-gate.com/products/flyway/), additional microservices like Catalog (using ELK, MongoDB, or another data source), Authentication, User, Payment, and even an API Gateway.
 However, I believe these go beyond the scope of the challenge and would require significantly more time to implement.